-Courses with grades of C-, D, or F must be repeated at the University of Georgia if they are required in the student's degree program.
+Courses with grades of D or F must be repeated at the University of Georgia if they are required in the student's degree program.
 Minimum grade requirements for entrance requirements and major program requirements will still apply.

 Applicability of retained credit to degree requirements will be determined by the degree requirements in effect at the time Academic Renewal status is conferred on the student.